© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Timber circle, hengi-form monument and part of a pit alignment at Catholme is a scheduled monument protected by Historic England under reference 1019109.
 View the official record →

-Timber circle, hengi-form monument and part of a pit alignment at Catholme is a prehistoric ritual site located in Staffordshire.
+The timber circle at Catholme is a hengi-form monument of later Neolithic or early Bronze Age date, positioned within a broader pit alignment that extends across the site in Staffordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019109.

 Timber circle, hengi-form monument and part of a pit alignment at Catholme is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019109.